CharonSSS/RSS-Origin/README.md

 **Option #2: Manually install**
 1. Go to the release page of this repository, download **"_RSS-Origin CelestialsPack Core.zip_"**.
-2. Go to the release page of this repository, choose what celestial(s) you desired, download it.
+2. Go to the release page of this repository, choose the celestial(s) you desired, download it.
 3. Unzip **"_RSS-Origin CelestialsPack Core.zip_"**.
 Put the folder "RSSOrigin" and "000_NiakoUtils" into your Gamedata.
 4. Unzip the **_celestial pack(s).zip_**.
 Put the folder(s) "RSSOrigin" into your Gamedata.
 5. Follow the [step in "Important note"](README.md#-important-note) above.